CanyenPalmer/MyCaddy/README.md

 **Author:** Palmer Projects
 **License:** © Palmer Projects.
 All rights reserved.

-**My Caddy** is a desktop Python application that accurately simulates effective golf shot distances by modeling real-world conditions.
+**My Caddy** is a web URL / desktop Python application that accurately simulates effective golf shot distances by modeling real-world conditions.
 Built for golfers of all skill levels, it combines a user-friendly interface with physics-driven calculations to improve on-course decision-making.

 ---